The euro in Croatia: blessing or curse?

 Impact on Purchasing Power

 The price increases eroded purchasing power.
 Households found that for the same income they could afford fewer goods and services than during the kuna period.
-This applied particularly to food, energy and transport.
+This applied to food, energy and transport.

 Government Measures